 by Melissa Jacobs

 Brian Westbrook fans know that 36 and 20 carry special meaning.
 They are the numbers that Westbrook wore during his award-winning careers with the Philadelphia Eagles and Villanova University football teams.
 Now, those numbers are prominently displayed on the cover of The Mouse Who Played Football (Temple University Press), the children’s book that Westbrook wrote with Bryn Mawr resident and former sports reporter Lesley Van Arsdall.

-Released Aug.
-1, the book features a mouse named Brian who, although small even by mouse standards, pursues his dream of playing in the Mouse Football League.
+Released in Aug.
+2022, the best-selling book features a mouse named Brian who, although small even by mouse standards, pursues his dream of playing in the Mouse Football League.
 “A lot of people doubted me because of my size,” says Westbrook who, at 5’10, was considered short for a running back.
 “But people can doubt you because of your skin color, or because you have red hair, or because you don’t have blue eyes.
 None of that matters.
 What matters is what you have inside.”

 Westbrook made a career out of overcoming naysayers.
 At Villanova University, he established 41 school, 13 Atlantic 10 Conference, and 5 NCAA records and was the 2001 recipient of the prestigious Walter Peyton Award.
 Drafted by the Philadelphia Eagles in 2002, Westbrook played nine seasons for the NFL, racking up a slew of achievements.
 Embraced by players, coaches and fans, Westbrook is in the Eagles Hall of Fame and Villanova University Varsity Club Hall of Fame, as well as Philadelphia’s hall of fame and that of his home state of Maryland.